s111/mindstorms-nxt/README.md

 * [joymex2](http://escabe.org/joomla/index.php/7-projects/matlab/1-joymex2)
     * For joystick access in MATLAB

-The folders RWTHMindstormsNXT and joymex2 needs to be in the same directory as the source
+The folders RWTHMindstormsNXT and joymex2 needs to be in the same directory as the source code